-Although we believe that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in credit quality, size and composition of the assets on the balance sheet and other business developments that could affect net increase in net assets resulting from operations, or net income.
+Although we believe that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in credit quality, size and composition of the assets on the balance sheet and other business developments that could affect net increase in net assets resulting from operations.
 Accordingly, no assurances can be given that actual results would not differ materially from the potential outcome simulated by this estimate.
 We may hedge against interest rate fluctuations by using standard hedging instruments such as futures, options and forward contacts subject to the requirements of the 1940 Act.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
-For the years ended December 31, 2017 and December 31, 2016, we did not engage in hedging activities.
+For the years ended December 31, 2018 and 2017, we did not engage in hedging activities.

-Item 8.Financial Statements and Supplementary Data
+Item 8.
+Financial Statements and Supplementary Data